Gigantua/Chess_Movegen/README.md

 - Windows: use Visual Studio Solution

 # How to use
-Just copy and past the .hpp file you would like to use in your own chess engine.
+Just copy and paste the .hpp file you would like to use in your own chess engine.
 Now you are done.
 No initialisation etc. needed (happens during compiletime)

 namespace Lookup = Chess_Lookup::Lookup_Hyper;